lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

     :pypi_project: The PyPI project name at the staging and release repositories, for example "mypackage".
-    :python_version: The Python interpreter version to use for pip "Requires-Python" compatibility checks, for example "3" or "3.7.0".
+    :python_version: The Python interpreter version to use for pip "Requires-Python" compatibility checks, for example '3', '3.7' or 3.7.4.
+        Valid decimal values such as 3 and 3.7 must be quoted.
     :version: The semantic version string used for the package in the setup.py file.